bkerley/bitcoind/README.md

 ## Transactions

-You can get all the transactions in an account too:
+You can get all the transactions in an account:

     ransom.transactions # => [#<Bitcoind::Transaction abadbabe123deadbeef 2.19 to eve-online ransoms at 2011-02-19 16:21:09 -0500>]

+You can send money from an account too:

+    ransom.send_to 'destinationaddress', 2 # => #<Bitcoind::Account deadbeef888abadbeef UNCONFIRMED>

 ## Making Accounts